Lawsuit: Opioid maker considered move into addiction drugs

-BOSTON (AP) — Newly public court documents allege that the company behind OxyContin considered selling anti-addiction drugs even as its powerful prescription painkillers were being blamed for helping spark a national opioid crisis.
+BOSTON (AP) — As the nation’s opioid crisis was deepening, the company that makes a powerful prescription painkiller considered marketing an anti-addiction drug to “an attractive market” of people with addictions, according to allegations in court documents made public Thursday.

-On Thursday, the state attorney general’s office in Massachusetts made public its full allegations against Purdue Pharma, some of the company’s executives and eight members of the family that owns it.
+The attorney general’s office in Massachusetts is suing Connecticut-based Purdue Pharma, along with some company executives and members of the family that owns it in an effort to hold them accountable for the toll of the drug crisis in the state.

-Purdue had asked judges to keep some parts of the lawsuit confidential, but three courts ruled against them.
+On Thursday, the company lost a legal battle to keep some parts of the lawsuit confidential.
+The state made public for the first time a wholly unredacted version of the complaint it filed last year.

-Part of the court filing cites a company memo in 2014 that found opioid addicts to be “an attractive market.”
-Purdue ultimately decided against getting into the drug-treatment business.
+The newly public allegations portray Purdue as trying to profit off a crisis that it helped spark by having its sales force tell doctors that the prescription painkiller OxyContin had a low addiction risk.

 Most Read Local Stories